Nunavut docs turn to iPad app to deal with territory's hearing loss 'crisis'

 A new, simple technology is allowing Iqaluit doctors to better diagnose ear infections and hearing loss — an issue that affects children in Nunavut at a rate far higher than the rest of Canada.

-Pediatrician Holden Sheffield has been working at the Qiqiktani General Hospital in Iqaluit since last summer.
+Pediatrician Holden Sheffield has been working at the Qikiqtani General Hospital in Iqaluit since last summer.
 In November, he started using an iPad outfitted with the app "ShoeBox," which was designed to test children for hearing loss.

 - Nunavut gets poor grade from audiologists for lack of child hearing programs